 There is a good range of holiday units, houses and other accomodation available at Fingal Bay.

-Fingal Bay Holiday Park
+Fingal Bay Caravan Park

 One of the best caravan parks in Port Stephen is the holiday park in Fingal Bay.
 Fingal Bay Holiday Park offers a range of great facilities, including clean amenities blocks, BBQs, playgrounds, gaming rooms, swimming pools, and water slides.